blippy/neoleo/README.md

 ```

 Due to the complexity of building and the integration of C++ modules,
-a simple Makefile is use.
-A simple build:
+a simple perl script is used to generate the Makefile.
+The simplest case:

 ```
+./config.pl
+make
-make -f Makefile.neo
+sudo make install
 ```

-The default install directory is /usr/local.
-Distro maintainers will likely
-want to put it in `/usr` which you can do like so:
+You can specify an install prefix, e.g.:
 ```
-PREFIX=/usr sudo make -f Makefile.neo install
+./config.pl --prefix=/usr
 ```

 Uninstall:
 ```
-PREFIX=/usr sudo make -f Makefile.neo uninstall
+sudo make uninstall
 ```

 Read INSTALL, which contains general instructions, plus specific